 Leva Talton, LCSW

-Leva Talton, LCSW, is a licensed clinical social worker and a dedicated mental health professional with over six years of clinical experience.
+Leva Talton, LCSW, is a licensed clinical social worker and a dedicated mental health professional with over 10 years of clinical experience.
 She currently serves as a psychotherapist at Premier Community HealthCare, where she specializes in trauma therapy, including EMDR (Eye Movement Desensitization and Reprocessing), and works with individuals navigating a wide range of mental health challenges.
 Leva is also a Doctor of Social Work (DSW) candidate at the University of Kentucky, where she is focused on leadership in social work and systems-level change.
 She holds a Master of Social Work from Columbia University and has completed clinical training across various settings, including military-focused care, addiction recovery, and outpatient mental health services.

-Outside of her professional work, Leva practices self-care through breathwork, meditation, and hot yoga—tools she also shares with clients to promote wellness and resilience.
+Outside of her professional work, Leva practices self-care through breathwork, mindfulness meditation, hot Pilates, and hot yoga—tools she also shares with clients to promote wellness and resilience.
 She believes in leading with authenticity, meeting people where they are, and building strong rapport to create meaningful change in the lives of those she serves.

 • Licensed Clinical Social Worker